crypticCaroline/ms1-plantfactory/README.md

 ### Forking

 Forking the GitHub Repository

-By forking the GitHub Repository, you can make a copy original repository on our GitHub account.
-This means we can view or make changes without making the changes affect the original.
+By forking the GitHub Repository, you can make a copy of the original repository in your own GitHub account.
+This means we can view or make changes without making the changes affecting the original.

 * Log into GitHub and locate the GitHub Repository.
 * At the top of the Repository there is a "Fork" button about the "Settings" button on the menu.